rlsmine/base-chat/readme.md

 Permission: `basechat.say` or OP

 ### Disclaimer
-This plugin is made for 1.21 Spigot and we don't have plans to update it to newer versions.
+This plugin is made for 1.21 Spigot and we don't have plans to update it to newer or older versions.
 Feel free to fork and update it yourself. <br>This plugin can be used in any server.
 <br>
 <br>
 Made by [**rillis**](https://github.com/rillis).